dvb2017/real-estate-prices/README.md

 ## Business Case

 My goal for this project was to build a model that is capable of predicting home prices for potential buyers.
 More specifically, I was interested in leveraging geographic data in order to maximize cost-effectiveness based on location.
-There were three main questions I wanted to address.
+There were three main questions I wanted to address:

-* What is the most cost-effective location in King County?
+* What is the most cost-effective ZIP code in King County?
 * How much can be saved based solely on location?
 * Did any other savings opportunities appear in the data?